Previous Chapter

 Water reached the tip of his snout, tunnels flooded, siblings out of sight.

-Run off the cliff, closing his eyes right before a single strain of fur touched the water.
+Run off the cliff, closing his eyes right before a single strain of fur touched the rocks below.

-The Fox did not look back as he crawled through the door with what was left of his will, finding himself on the other side, away from the void of white and instead among pillars of ice and snow.
+The Fox did not look back as he crawled through the door and found himself on the other side, now among pillars of ice and snow.
 From each pillar dark shadows emerged, wielding spears of dead wood.

-The Red Door appeared once again, with nothing but instinct in his heart, he leaped through.
+The Red Door appeared once again, and with nothing but the instinct to run pounding in his little heart, he leaped through.

-Each new world welcomed him with nothing but hisses and thorns, and each time the Red Door would be there welcoming him as well.
+Each new world welcomed him with nothing but hisses and thorns, and each time the Red Door would be there welcoming him as well, granting him escape.

 A world of Shell and Sand, waves sought to drown him, through the Red Door.